Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 title: Scene Events
 sidebar_label: Scene Events
 ---
-:::info
+:::caution
-If you have not already read the [Using NetworkSceneManager](using-networkscenemanager.md) document, it is highly recommended to do so before proceeding.
+If you have not already read the [Using NetworkSceneManager](using-networkscenemanager.md) section, it is highly recommended to do so before proceeding.
 :::

 ## Scene Event Associations